Teacher and pupilTeacher and pupil

 At school level, EMAS advisers work closely with senior leaders to identify the needs of Black and Ethnic Minority (BME) pupils and those with EAL.
 They offer a comprehensive range of CPD and support for staff, centrally and in schools, and train in excess of 500 teachers, TAs and ITT students each year.

 EMAS produces extensive guidance for schools on relevant themes, including a citywide assessment framework for pupils with EAL, and keeps staff up to date with current issues and resources through their monthly bulletin.
 Advisers also offer individual mentoring opportunities to staff and whole school improvement support through learning walks, data analysis, work scrutiny, lesson observations, curriculum audits and development planning.
-Advisers also support the achievement of minority ethnic groups in the city, such as our work with Gypsy, Roma and Traveller (GRT) communities.

-At pupil level, EMAS employs a large team of Bilingual Learning Assistants (BLAs) who support the twenty or more languages of the pupils most in need in the city.
-Focusing strongly on improving outcomes, over 650 pupils are supported each week in schools and nurseries.
+At pupil level, EMAS employs a large team of Bilingual Learning Assistants (BLAs) who support the more than twenty languages of the pupils most in need in the city.
+Focusing strongly on improving outcomes, over 600 pupils are supported each week in schools and nurseries.
 The BLAs also work as interpreters for families in a range of formal and informal meetings and are sometimes called upon to contribute their expertise when considering provision.
-In addition, every year, over 50 KS4 students are helped to gain a community language GCSE, with the BLAs carrying out the oral component of the exam for schools, and countless KS1 and 2 pupils receive help to access their SATs tests.

 Advisers also support at pupil level with assessments and specialist identification of additional needs in pupils with EAL and work directly with unaccompanied refugees and asylum seekers in conjunction with the Virtual School for Looked After Children.
+Our team also support families seeking asylum when they first arrive in the city, especially with school admissions, access to education services etc.

 Further pupil support is available through the creation of bilingual resources for use in class and display materials which focus on religious, national and cultural themes.
 All resources are continually added to and updated and sent to schools in the autumn term each year.
 EMAS also has a library of dictionaries, bilingual books, clothes, artefacts and teacher resources for classroom use or study and holds the city’s SACRE resources.